jtbuch/mpc_dojo/Ivan/README.md

-# MPC simulation of catching a nosiy prey
+# MPC simulation of catching a noisy prey

 This uses the do-mpc package to simulate an agent catching a prey.